Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

     for h in range(new_ranges["h"]["min"], new_ranges["h"]["max"], 2):
         yield {"h": h}
 ```

+**_<Andre: Maybe have a look at the other estimators, and not the SD estimator, which customizes a lot of things
+ the valid_choices does not need to be reimplemented.
+It will do exactly what is written there by default.
+Reimplementing it
+ is just a way to speed things up.>_**

+**_<Andre: Note that there are two ways of implementing optimization parameters.
+Those that can be optimized independently based on the input
+ paramters, e.g. if h=n/2 is simply always optimal.
+And there are those that need to be set in dependence of the time complexity and optiimzed together
+ the function you are using does implement a parameter of the second kind.
+It also should be mentioned that those of the first kind have to appear first
+ in the code and those of the second kind come after.>_**

 The first function represents a helper function to efficiently access the optimal
 parameter `h`, without the knowledge of the internals of the full implementation
 of the class.
 Note the function decorator `optimal_parameter`, this is mandatory
 as it makes the optimization parameter known to the whole framework.

+**_<Andre: restrictions on the parameter range should be implemented via the function ```_are_parameters_invalid``` which is automatically
+ called by valid choices, which yields only in case the function returns false>_**
 The second function `_valid_choices()` is automatically called by the `BaseEstimator`,
-to generated valid subsets of the parameter range.
+to generate valid subsets of the parameter range.
 In our case, such a restriction
 of parameters is rather simple, by only allowing even values for `h`.
-But of cause
+But of course
 you can implement arbitrary restrictions.

+**_<Andre: the ```get_parameters()``` function is not implemented for the DUMMYProblem yet.
+It's custom of the SD one.
+We could think
+ of making it generally available.
+However, I am afraid it would be unclear in which order parameters are returned.>_**
 And finally make sure to initialize all needed fields within the constructor:
 ```python
 def __init__(self, problem: DUMMYProblem, **kwargs):